 Third Mistake – Hand positioning.
 Once you find yourself in a situation like this the last thing you want is to have your arms in your pockets or holding a phone in your hands, etc. Your arms should be in front of your head to be ready to defend yourself.
 And, also, your hands should keep the attacker at a safe distance so you have time to react on a first punch or kick or any kind of attack.

 If you want to see how this should really work in a street fight check it HERE as this is a very good example when a small guy takes on a much bigger opponent.

 You can also check in a video below how it should really look in a street fight.
 You can see a small guy taking down a big bully.

 Or you can check how effective good takedown can be in a real situation.
 Judo guy was attacked by some hooligan but he managed to resolve the situation as fast as possible.

-Or check this video where difference between both guys is huge but the small guy still manage to double leg this big bully.
+Or check this video where the difference between both guys is huge but the small guy still manages to double leg this big bully.